Ankojin/cloudops-ankoji/Pipelines/VM-Creation/documentation/README.md

 ## Behind the Scenes

 **For new deployments (apply):**
-1. Python script reads the CSV and converts OS templates to Azure marketplace images
+1. Python script reads the CSV and maps OS templates to Azure marketplace images (e.g., rhel-9 → RedHat/RHEL/9-lvm-gen2)
-2. Terraform configuration gets generated
+2. Terraform configuration gets generated with the correct image references
 3. Azure resources are created
 4. State files are saved to `C:/TerraformState/Project/{project}/{env}/`